-UNIT 6: Displacement current, Magnetic field due to time-dependent electric field and Maxwell's equations
+Unit- 5: Displacement current, Magnetic field due to time-dependent electric field and Maxwell's equations

-Continuity equation for current densities; Modifying equation for the curl of magnetic field to satisfy continuity equation; displace current and magnetic field arising from time-dependent electric field; calculating magnetic field due to changing electric fields in quasi-static approximation.
-Maxwell's equation in vacuum and non-conducting medium; Energy in an electromagnetic field; Flow of energy and Poynting vector with examples.Qualitative discussion of momentum in electromagnetic fields.
+Concept of displace current, Modifying equation for the curl of magnetic field to satisfy continuity equation; and magnetic field arising from time-dependent electric field; Maxwell's equation in integral and differential form in vacuum and non-conducting medium; transverse nature of EM wave, Wave equation in free space, Wave propagation in conducting medium and non-conducting medium & skin depth, Flow of energy and Poynting vector.

-UNIT 7: Electromagnetic waves

-The wave equation; Plane electromagnetic waves in vacuum, their transverse nature and polarization; relation between electric and magnetic fields of an electromagnetic wave; energy carried by electromagnetic waves and examples.
-Momentum carried by electromagnetic waves and resultant pressure.
-Reflection and transmission of electromagnetic waves from a non-conducting medium-vacuum interface for normal incidence.
+Having successfully completed this course, the student will be able to demonstrate knowledge and understanding of:

-CO1.
-The use of Coulomb's law and Gauss' law for the electrostatic force

-CO2.
-The relationship between electrostatic field and electrostatic potential

-CO3.
-The use of the Lorentz force law for the magnetic force

-CO4.
-The use of Ampere's law to calculate magnetic fields

-CO5.
-The use of Faraday's law in induction problems

-CO6.
-The basic laws that underlie the properties of electric circuit elements Text book [TB]:
+- CO1.
+The use of Coulomb's law and Gauss' law for the electrostatic force - CO2.
+The relationship between electrostatic field and electrostatic potential - CO3.
+The use of the Lorentz force law for the magnetic force - CO4.
+The use of Ampere's law to calculate magnetic fields - CO5.
+The use of Faraday's law in induction problems - CO6.
+The basic laws that underlie the properties of electric circuit elements

-1. David Griffiths, Introduction to Electrodynamics, PHI Learning, 2012.
+1. Introduction to Electrodynamics, David Griffiths, PHI Learning, 2012.

-- 1. Halliday and Resnick, Physics, Wiley, 2013. - 2.
-W. Saslow, Electricity, Magnetism and Light, Academic Press, 2002.
+- 1. Physics, Halliday and Resnick, Wiley, 2013. - 2.
+Electricity, Magnetism and Light, W. Saslow, Academic Press, 2002.